huuscript/Proxmox-Plex-LXC-HW-Enc-MINISFORUM-UM773/README.md

-# Proxmox-Plex-LXC-with-HW-Enc-MINISFORUM-UM773
+# Proxmox Plex LXC with HW Encoding on MINISFORUM-UM773 Lite Ryzen7 7735HS
-After many weeks of trial and error I finally manage to get Hardware encoding working on the Minisforum UM773 Light Ryzen7 7735HS
+After many weeks of trial and error I finally manage to get Hardware encoding working on the Minisforum UM773 Lite Ryzen7 7735HS.
+Its not difficult, it actually eqsier then conventional passthrough method that we so used to, going into it with previous experience of PCI and GPU passthrough that me into trouble.
+So here we go.